Rotterdam’s rising skyline has become an icon in the world of architecture and tourism; here are Rotterdam’s most intriguing architectural gems.

 5. Cube Houses

 For a bird’s-eye view of Rotterdam, the observation tower Euromast is one of the most renown buildings in the city.
 At 185m high, it’s Rotterdam’s tallest building and the highest lookout tower in the Netherlands.
 Designed by Hugh Maaskant, it was built for the Floriade international horticultural exhibition in 1960 and gave the seaport of Rotterdam a maritime-inspired landmark.
 In just 30 seconds, you can be whisked up to the observation deck and restaurant facilities for 360 panoramic views.
 Guests who opt to sleep in the hotel suites at around 100m get the observation deck to themselves at night.
-For the adventurous, the Euroscope revolving, glass lift takes people to the full height of 185m, or you can choose to abseil or zip-line your way back down.
+For the adventurous, the Euroscope revolving, glass lift takes people to the full height of 185m.
+You can also choose to abseil or zip-line your way back down.

 7. Hotel New York